-- Display Objects
+- Visualization Objects

-The visualization objects are Kubes or DataKubes Cubes used to visualize straightforwardly using the embedded DataKubes visualization engine.
-Each Kube that is created in a project is available to users with permissions from Insights.
+Visualization objects are Kubes or DataKubes cubes used to easily visualize data using DataKubes' embedded visualization engine.
+Each Kube created in a project is available to users with permissions from Insights.

-Dedicated Container Resources Access
+Access to DK Dedicated Container Resources

-In the case of visualization objects, they are Kubes designed with the DataKubes visualization tool, as in our demo project:
+In the case of visualization objects, they are Kubes designed with the DataKubes visualization tool, as seen in our demo project:

 Once the project is created, the repository cannot be changed.
 We recommend cloning the project.

-Clone a project to another repository
+Cloning a project to another repository

-Once your project is ready, you can schedule its execution automatically by pressing Schedule Execution in the list of projects:
+Once your project is ready, you can schedule its automatic execution by clicking on "Schedule Execution" in the project list: